neighthan/gpu-utils/README.md

 from gpu_utils.utils import gpu_init

 # sets GPU ids to use nvidia-smi ordering (CUDA_DEVICE_ORDER = PCI_BUS_ID)
-# finds the gpu with the most free utilization
+# finds the gpu with the most free utilization or memory
 # hides all other GPUs so you only use this one (CUDA_VISIBLE_DEVICES = <gpu_id>)
+# optionally sets up a `tf.ConfigProto` or `torch.device`
 gpu_id = gpu_init(best_gpu_metric="util") # could also use "mem"
 ```